This post may contain affiliate links. See our disclosure policy.

 - Salt

-- Unsalted Butter – The butter needs to be very cold, not room temperature.
+- Unsalted Butter – The butter needs to be very cold, not room temperature or melted butter.
 Pop it in the freezer for a few minutes if needed.
 If the butter is too warm, then you won’t get that delicious crumbly texture.

 - Walnuts – The nuts are optional.
 You could also use pecans!